 Precautions

 You can use the RequestComplete, WaitForSystemCallback, and WaitForCustomCallback service integration modes to integrate services.
-However, not all invoked services support these three integration modes.
+However, not all invoked services support these integration modes.
 For information about the integration modes supported by different services, see Integration modes.

 RequestComplete

 The following example shows how to use the RequestComplete integration mode to invoke a function of Function Compute.
+When CloudFlow executes this workflow, CloudFlow invokes the specified function and waits for the result of the function processing.
+As the invocation is synchronous, the state machine receives the function processing result after the invocation ends.

 States:

--Name: an example of function invocation.
+Name: an example of function invocation.

-Action: FC::InvokeFunction
+Action: FC:InvokeFunction

 Parameters:

-resourceArn: acs:fc:::services/myService1.LATEST/functions/myFunction1
+resourceArn: acs:fc:{regionId}:{accountId}:functions/dataji/LATEST

 invocationType: Sync